deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

     selector:
       matchLabels:
         app: myapp
-    action: ALLOW # the default value, can be skipped
+    action: ALLOW # The default value, can be skipped.
     rules:
     - from:
       - source: